Organization Tips to Make Your Pottery Studio Shine

 • Making your own

-For many that are thinking about this, you should consider the following when building your studio:
+For many who are thinking about this, you should consider the following when building your studio:

 • Clay that’s bagged is much easier to store, and you can get a container or some drawers to put the clay in